|Size||Fine Metal Content||Diameter||Weight||Fineness|

 The 2023 Gold Kangaroo from Australia’s Perth Mint is available from Dillon Gage.
 Perth also produces “kangaroos” with a different design, in Silver and Platinum.

 DEALERS – Order NOW!: Call the trading room to order 800.375.4653 or login to FizTrade.com.

 The 1 oz size is issued in unlimited mintage and is Precious Metals IRA eligible.
 The Kangaroo is also minted in 1/10 oz., 1/4 oz., 1/2 oz.
 AND the more unusual one Kilo.

 It makes sense that the Perth Mint’s primary gold bullion features Australia’s most iconic animal, the kangaroo.
 While it always stars the iconic marsupial, the design changes every year.
-This year’s bullion features a red kangaroo poised to hop from between two trees under the Australian sun.
+This year’s bullion features two “roos” in mid-hop with the word “Kangaroo” prominently arching over them.